lufebe16/LBalance/README.md

 ## Angles display

-Angles (polar coords) an sensor (cartesic coords) values are displayed also in the bottom bar.
+Angles (physical convention polar coords) an sensor values are displayed in the bottom bar.

 # Screenshots